In an ancestral garden, a great-granddaughter sows hope for her community

 She engages the Joppa community with events.
 At Thanksgiving, the farm will partner with the Oak Cliff Veggie Project for a turkey giveaway, and neighbors will be able to pick their own vegetables.

-Month, and on Saturday, Nov.
-2, the farm will sponsor its second annual High Strides for Diabetes 5-K and Fun Run.
-Last year they partnered with Opal’s Farm in Fort Worth, whose celebrated founder is the 97-year-old Opal Lee, the grandmother of Juneteenth.
+November is also National Diabetes Month, Month, and on Saturday, Nov.
+9, the farm will be co-sponsoring the second annual High Strides for Diabetes 5-K and Fun Run.
+This year the race will take place in Fort Worth at Opal’s Farm, whose celebrated founder is the 97-year-old Opal Lee, the grandmother of Juneteenth Month.

 Also diagnosed with diabetes, Ms. Lee is another firm believer in the power of healthy eating in the fight against the chronic ailments that have ravaged their community.